vanschelven/fpvs/README.md

 FAILURE: Found 1 unsafe packages
 ```

+The GitLab Advisory Database may occasionally contain invalid version specifiers.
+If you want fpvs to fail in that scenario, run it with `--no-invalid-specifiers`.

 Note that the GitLab Advisory Database has a [licence that is separate from the
 FPVS](https://gitlab.com/gitlab-org/security-products/gemnasium-db/-/blob/master/LICENSE.md).